apify/actor-legacy-phantomjs-crawler/README.md

             <td><b>Over all crawler runs<br><code>"OVER_CRAWLER_RUNS"</code></b></td>
             <td>
-                This setting is similar to <b>Per full crawler run</b>, the only difference is that if the crawler finishes with <code>SUCCEEDED</code> status, its current cookies are automatically saved
+                This setting is similar to <b>Per full crawler run</b>, the only difference is that if the actor finishes with <code>SUCCEEDED</code> status, its current cookies are automatically saved
-                to the <a href="#option-cookies">cookies</a> setting
+                to the <a href="#cookies">cookies</a> setting of the actor task used to start the actor,
-                so that new crawler run start where the previous run left off.
+                so that new crawler run starts where the previous run left off.
                 This is useful to keep login cookies fresh and avoid their expiration.
             </td>
         </tr>